 A food pusher is a blunt-ended device used to push food, either at the table, or in the kitchen.
 If you’ve used a food processor, you’ve used a food pusher.

-An icing syringe a tube with a plunger that differently-shaped nozzles are attached to.
+An icing syringe is a tube with a plunger that differently-shaped nozzles attach to.
 Icing is then put into the tube and pressed out through the nozzle in decoratively-shaped flows.

 Kitchen string can be used for many purposes including holding food items together during cooking.
 For this reason, it’s always made of natural material, not synthetic, so that it won’t melt into the food during cooking.

-Kneading gloves are for kneading dough with.
-They have two purposes.
-They let you knead dough without it sticking to your hands, and they help to diminish the flow of heat from your hands to the dough, which can make the dough stickier.
-Without the dough getting stickier, you also need less flour to help…
+Kneading gloves let you knead dough without it sticking to your hands, and help to reduce heat from your hands transferring to the dough.